walidshaari/Certified-Kubernetes-Security-Specialist/README.md

 [![License: CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-sa/4.0/) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)
-# Certified Kubernetes Security Specialist (CKSS)
+# Certified Kubernetes Security Specialist - CKS
 **Coming soon November 2020**

 Online resources that will help you prepare for taking the Kubernetes Certified Kubernetes Security Specialist **CKS** Certification exam.

 **Disclaimer**: This is not likely a comprehensive list as the exam is not out yet, most likely will be a moving target with the fast pace of k8s development

 - please make a pull request if there something wrong or that should be added, or updated in here.

-I will try to restrict the cross references of resources to [kubernetes.io](kubernetes.io) as CNCF/Linux Foundation allows you search **k8s.io**.
-Youtube videos and other resources e.g. blogs will be optional.
+I will try to restrict the cross references of resources to [kubernetes.io](kubernetes.io) as CNCF/Linux Foundation exam rules allows you search **kubernetes.io** and [kuernetes github repo](https://github.com/kubernetes) only.
+Youtube videos and other resources e.g. blogs will be provided as an optional complimentary material.

-Content is scarse, will get updates by me and other contributors as we prepare for the CKS exam journey.
+Content is scarse, will get updates by me and other contributors as we preparing for our CKS exam journey.

 Ensure you have the right version of Kubernetes documentation selected (e.g. v1.19 as of 15th July announcement) especially for API objects and annotations.